frizatch/ScrollyTelling-Introduction/README.md

 "Scrollytelling" technology, often known as "StoryMaps" is a platform for building immersive narratives on the web.
 There are prebuilt tools that make adding richness of location information to the story a snap!
 Even without adding a map, this interactive way of sharing out your message is much more engaging for the reader than a plain slide deck.

+Story Maps are a way to create a web-based, immersive presentation about any topic you want to share!
+They don’t even have to have maps in them, but they are designed to easily add a geographic aspect to your story.
+For ESRI story maps, you can add content to your narrative beyond text like images, videos, maps (of course), and even sound clips if you have a fully licensed account.
+Knight Lab story maps, built by a journalism group at Northwestern University, is just one of the data visualization tools they've constructed.
+It centers on a map and easily links out to other media on the web.

+There are many other scrollytelling technologies out there like webflow and shorthand, but this workshop will look into these two as they are map-centric.

 Let's dive in!

 ## Workshop Resources